 Gary Smart’s career has encompassed a wide range of activities as composer, classical and jazz pianist, and teacher.
 Always a musician with varied interests, he may be the only pianist to have studied with Yale scholar/keyboardist Ralph Kirkpatrick, the great Cuban virtuoso Jorge Bolet, and the master jazz pianist Oscar Peterson.
-A true American pluralist, Smart composes and improvises music that reflects an abiding interest in Americana, jazz, and world musics, as well as the Western classical tradition.
+A true American pluralist, Smart composes and improvises music that reflects an abiding interest in Americana, jazz, and world music, as well as the Western classical tradition.

 Smart has spent two residencies in Japan, teaching in programs at Osaka University and Kobe College.
-He has also taught in Indonesia as “Distinguished Lecturer” under the auspices of the Fulbright program.
-Smart is a Presidential Professor of Music at the University of North Florida.
+He has also taught in Indonesia as a “Distinguished Lecturer” under the auspices of the Fulbright program.
+Smart is currently a Presidential Professor of Music at the University of North Florida.